Costs in criminal matters

 Onus

-The onus is on the applicant on the balance of probabilities: Dong v Hughes [2005] NSWSC 84.
+The onus is on the applicant for costs on the balance of probabilities: Dong v Hughes [2005] NSWSC 84.
 The applicant should specify the grounds on which the application is made.

 Procedural fairness

 Before making an order adverse to a party’s interests, the court must give them an opportunity to be heard.
-This includes in relation to a party seeking costs in circumstances where the other party accepts (by their silence or otherwise) a costs order is appropriate: Safework NSW v Williams Timber Pty Ltd [2021] NSWCCA 233 at [29]–[32].
+This includes in relation to a party seeking costs in circumstances where:

 Limit on circumstances when costs may be awarded against a public informant

-• that the investigation into the alleged offence was conducted in an unreasonable or improper manner
+• the investigation into the alleged offence was conducted in an unreasonable or improper manner

-• that the proceedings were initiated without reasonable cause or in bad faith or were conducted by the prosecution in an improper manner
+• the proceedings were initiated without reasonable cause or in bad faith, or were conducted by the prosecution in an improper manner

-• that the prosecution unreasonably failed to investigate (or to investigate properly) any relevant matter of which it was aware or ought reasonably to have been aware and which suggested either that the defendant might not be guilty or that, for any other reason, the proceedings should not have been brought,
+• the prosecution unreasonably failed to investigate (or to investigate properly) any relevant matter of which it was aware, or ought reasonably to have been aware, and which suggested either that the defendant might not be guilty or, for any other reason, the proceedings should not have been brought

-In Canceri v Taylor (1994) 123 ALR 667 at 676 (per Moore J) it was held that the test, was whether on the facts known to the informant at the time proceedings commenced, there was no substantial prospect of success.
+In Kanan v Australian Postal and Telecommunications Union (1992) 43 IR 257 at 264, the Court held the test, was whether on the facts known to the informant at the time proceedings commenced, there was no substantial prospect of success.
 If on the informant’s own version of events there was clearly no prospect of success, the proceedings will have been commenced without reasonable cause.
 It will not be unreasonable, however, to commence proceedings if success depends on one or more arguable points of law.

-The defendant must establish something about the conduct of the proceedings being an exceptional circumstance other than some matter referred to in (b) or (c).
-The mere fact proceedings are resolved in the defendants favour is not enough: Fosse v DPP [1999] NSWSC 367.
+The defendant must establish something about the conduct of the proceedings being an exceptional circumstance other than some matter referred to in subsections (b) or (c) of the relevant provision.
+The mere fact proceedings are resolved in the defendant’s favour is not enough: Fosse v DPP [1999] NSWSC 367 at [30].

 “Just and reasonable”

 The court must be satisfied, on one of the grounds above, that it is “just and reasonable” to award costs.
-The meaning of “just and reasonable” was considered in Caltex Refining Co Pty Ltd v Maritime Services Board (NSW) (1995) 36 NSWLR 552:
+The meaning of “just and reasonable” was considered in Caltex Refining Co Pty Ltd v Maritime Services Board (NSW) (1995) 36 NSWLR 552 at 563–564:

 • the requirement that such an order must be both just and reasonable entails both that there will be a fair hearing on the merits of the application for the order, and that the terms of the order finally made will be in themselves reasonable